Former singer and language coach for Opera Australia, Marie-Claire instructed the scholars in French diction in July

-An early music expert and conductor, Erin will work with the scholars on Baroque ornamentation during 2017.
+An early music expert and conductor, Erin coached the scholars on baroque ornamentation in October Block, 2017.

 Dr Erin Helyard graduated in harpsichord performance from the Sydney Conservatorium of Music with first-class honours and the University Medal.
 He completed his Masters in fortepiano performance and a PhD in musicology with Tom Beghin at the Schulich School of Music, McGill University, Montreal.
 He was named the Westfield Concert Scholar (Cornell University) on fortepiano for 2009-2010, an initiative of the John Ernest Foundation.
 Erin is highly active in reviving eighteenth- and seventeenth-century operas in performance and score as artistic director of the acclaimed Pinchgut Opera.

-An Alexander Technique expert, Greg worked with the scholars on movement during the March block, 2017.
+An Alexander Technique expert, Greg worked with the scholars on movement in March Block, 2017.

 Human beings, especially performers, are fascinating and unique; at the centre of our lives and capacities is the relation between our conscious minds, physical bodies and spirit, something that remains intriguing and mysterious no matter how much study you do.
 I have been training, teaching and investigating human movement and potential for over 30 years, including 10 years in dancing and 25 as an Alexander Technique teacher, and I’m still learning and developing in skill and understanding.